Progress for Veterans as Federal Court Shifts Burden to VA, CAVC

 The rules and procedures for a CAVC class action or aggregate resolution mechanism are yet to be created, but our firm will keep a diligent eye on any changes to come in order to remain at the forefront of this very important development in Veterans’ law.

-For any and all questions you may have regarding VA disability claims, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today for a free case evaluation.
+For any and all questions you may have regarding VA disability claims, please contact the experienced Veterans’ disability attorneys at Gardberg & Kemmerly, P.C. today for a free case evaluation.
 Gardberg & Kemmerly serves Veterans across the United States from their home office in Mobile, Alabama.